Ifycode/Ifycode/README.md

 [<img alt="github" height="23px" src="https://encrypted-tbn0.gstatic.com/images?q=tbn:ANd9GcRAOopDwAKdXQ2KNcyL2FIeG1FP0PLjRuK3JA&usqp=CAU" />](https://github.com/Ifycode) [@Ifycode](https://github.com/Ifycode)
 [<img alt="twitter" height="21px" src="https://cdn4.iconfinder.com/data/icons/social-media-icons-the-circle-set/48/twitter_circle-512.png" />](https://github.com/Ifycode) [@obiagba_mary](https://twitter.com/obiagba_mary?s=09)

 I came up with this open source community - a personal project turned community project.
 Everyone having knowledge of CSS, LESS preprocessor, javascript, nodejs and/or mongoDB is welcome to contribute to any of our ongoing projects.
+I came up with this open source community - a personal project turned community project.
+Everyone having knowledge of CSS, LESS preprocessor, javascript, nodejs and/or mongoDB is welcome to contribute to any of our ongoing projects.
+Find all projects in the [Code collabo Github organisation](https://github.com/code-collabo).
+See the [documentation guide](https://code-collabo.gitbook.io/doc/) to learn more about the community and how to contribute to on-going projects.

 ***Code Collabo projects:***

 Find all projects in the [Code collabo Github organisation](https://github.com/code-collabo).
-See the [documentation guide](https://code-collabo.gitbook.io/docs/) to learn more about the community and how to contribute to on-going projects.
+See the [documentation guide](https://code-collabo.gitbook.io/doc/) to learn more about the community and how to contribute to on-going projects.

 ***Code Collabo Releases:***